MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-post.md

 ## Controller virtual machine scale set

 Take the following steps to finish configuring your virtual machine scale set.
+Please note that you will need to SSH to your VMSS instance (with the private IP address) as described in the previous section.

 ### Update log paths